 STANDARD - North Carolina provides, as a matter of law (Chapter 87, Article 2), an implied labor warranty to cover any defects in installation for a period of at least one year.
 The implied warranty does not require any specific language in the contract to be effective and may co-exist with a longer written, or expressed warranty.

 OPTIONAL EXTENDED - Your HVAC contractor can provide you with coverage options for extending your labor coverage through the manufacturer or a third party.
 Five to ten years of coverage could cost as little as $300-1,000 depending on your system type.

 HOW TO NOT VOID YOUR HVAC WARRANTY

 An innocent mistake could void your heating and air conditioning warranty.
 You do NOT want to be that guy!

 Installation or repairs performed by an unlicensed contractor

 using replacement parts not approved by the manufacturer

-failure to transfer existing warranty upon purchase of home
+failure to transfer an existing warranty upon the purchase of an existing home